Clinical Laboratory Sciences

 ProgramDescription

-Bachelor of Science in Clinical Laboratory Sciences (BSCLS)Designed to prepare individuals, using the latest in biomedical instruments, to analyze samples of blood, tissue and body fluids and generate accurate, reliable test results to be used in diagnosis and treatment of diseases.
+Bachelor of Science in Medical Laboratory Sciences (BSMLS)Designed to prepare individuals, using the latest in biomedical instruments, to analyze samples of blood, tissue and body fluids and generate accurate, reliable test results to be used in diagnosis and treatment of diseases.

-Master of Science (MS) in Clinical Laboratory SciencesDesigned to prepare individuals in a career in research, teaching or management within clinical laboratory medicine.
-Three tracks are available, one for certified BSCLS individuals and two tracks for those without a BSCLS degree.
+Master of Science (MS) in Medical Laboratory SciencesDesigned to prepare individuals in a career in research, teaching or management within clinical laboratory medicine.
+Three tracks are available, one for certified BSMLS individuals and two tracks for those without a BSMLS degree.

-Cooperative Degree Program Bachelor of Science (BS) to Master of Science (MS) in Clinical Laboratory SciencesDesigned for individuals to complete their Bachelor's degree from their participating 4-year university* (Texas A&M at Galveston, St. Edward's University and University of Houston-Clear Lake) while working towards a Master's degree in Clinical Laboratory Sciences from UTMB.
+Cooperative Degree Program Bachelor of Science (BS) to Master of Science (MS) in Medical Laboratory SciencesDesigned for individuals to complete their Bachelor's degree from their participating 4-year university* (Texas A&M at Galveston, St. Edward's University, University of Houston-Clear Lake and University of North Texas) while working towards a Master's degree in Medical Laboratory Sciences from UTMB.

 Master of Science (MS) in Pathologists' AssistantDesigned to provide graduates who will perform services such as postmortem gross examinations, gross exam surgical specimens, prepare tissue for microscopic examination under the direction of a pathologist.